coderofsalvation/coderofsalvation.github.io/_posts/2014-11-10-EBH-emergency-break-hooks-to minimize-risks-for-your-webservice.md

 ---

 <div class="message">
   Howdy!
-In this post I will explain some disastermanagement tricks for webservices.
+In this post I will explain some disaster-management tricks for webservices.
 </div>

 ### The Problem

-Developing a webservice is easy, but it's tempting to overlook disastermanagement.
+Developing a webservice is easy, but it's tempting to overlook disaster-management.
 Maybe companies tell you otherwise, but *every* company experiences massive failures.
 If you are one of the developers who thinks "unittests will keep us safe"...well..read on.